shnogeorgiev/Horizon/README.md

-# Horizon — Visual Pentest Mapping Tool
+# Horizon — Killchain Mapper

 Horizon is a **lightweight, offline-first visual attack mapping tool** designed for **penetration testers and certification exams**.